 Stray dogs will often be picked up by our dog wardens and taken to a holding kennel - you can see recent stray dogs collected by our contractor via the link at the bottom of this page.

 If your dog has been collected you must call 03444 828342 between 9am and 5pm Monday to Sunday to arrange collection (calls to this number are standard rate and mobile friendly).
 Please be aware that a fee is payable to collect your dog.
 This fee, in part, goes towards the collection costs and is currently set at £83 plus £15 for each additional day that the dog is kennelled.
+An additional £25 is payable if a dog is not micro-chipped as required by law to reflect the additional administration in returning dogs that are not correctly registered.
 Dogs are only held for the statutory seven day period.
 Fees are only reduced or waived in the most exceptional cases and if you wish to discuss this please call the dog warden manager using the contact details at the top right of this page.
 Fees have to be paid before the dog can be collected.
 You will also need to provide proof of your address (such as a recent utility bill) before you can collect your dog.

 Contact kennels and re-homing centres